Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Results Discussion

-In previous studies of transition metals, the electron-phonon matrix elements with larger magnitudes were associated with states with particular orbital character.
-For example, Ref.~\onlinecite{PhysRevLett.92.186803} reports that the matrix elements for the scattering involving $sp$ states have larger magnitude than those involving $d$ states in Ag.
-On the other hand,~\onlinecite{Jamal2016} reports the opposite for Cu, Ag, and Au.
-However,~\onlinecite{elec_mat_elem_pd} reports no relationship between the matrix element magnitude and the orbital character.
+The importance of the orbital character of electronic states for the electron-phonon interaction strength has been discussed previously in the literature.
+For example, measurements reported in Ref.~\onlinecite{PhysRevLett.92.186803} show that the matrix elements for the scattering involving $sp$ states have larger magnitude than those involving $d$ states in Ag.
+Interestingly, the opposite was reported in Ref.~\onlinecite{Jamal2016} for Cu, Ag, and Au, while Ref.~\onlinecite{elec_mat_elem_pd} found a weak relationship between the magnitude of the matrix element and the orbital character.